frank-yifei-wang/firestore_operations_with_python/README.md

 ## Common operations

+The table below lists out the common CRUD (Create/Read/Update/Delete) operations of Firestore database.
+Since GitHub Markdown doesn't render the HTML table satisfactorily, I have also attached a picture of the the table.

-These operations work on a small number of documents/collections (in the range of hundreds, when the operation can finish in less than 60 seconds).
+**Note**: These operations work on a small number of documents/collections (in the range of hundreds, when the operation can finish in less than 60 seconds).
 For operations on a larger set, use paginated operation demonstrated by my repo [Firestore2CSV](https://github.com/frank-yifei-wang/firestore-to-csv).

 <table>
     <!-- Headers -->